moecklgroup/DNAPaint_nNAnalysis/README.txt

 		-Cell1
 		-Cell2
 		-Cell3
-Copy the parent folder path to variable ìfolderî in the PCA.py script.
-Adjust the ìfolder_namesî variables according to the folder names of conditions.
-Do the PCA separately on NN distances and glyco by adjusting the variable ìdata_to_plotî, hit run.
+Copy the parent folder path to variable ‚Äúfolder‚Äù in the PCA.py script.
+Adjust the ‚Äúfolder_names‚Äù variables according to the folder names of conditions.
+Do the PCA separately on NN distances and glyco by adjusting the variable ‚Äúdata_to_plot‚Äù, hit run.